-Mr. Patenaude has been our Executive Vice President-Global Distribution since July 2012 and a managing director of Artisan Partners Holdings and Head of Global Distribution since joining Artisan Partners Holdings, Mr. Patenaude was senior vice president and head of global distribution for Affiliated Managers Group, Inc. Before joining AMG, Mr. Patenaude was vice president and director of global consultant marketing at Wellington Management Company.
+Mr. Patenaude has been our Executive Vice President-Global Distribution since July 2012 and a managing director of Artisan Partners Holdings and Head of Global Distribution since joining Artisan Partners Holdings in March 2009.
+Before joining Artisan Partners Holdings, Mr. Patenaude was senior vice president and head of global distribution for Affiliated Managers Group, Inc. Before joining AMG, Mr. Patenaude was vice president and director of global consultant marketing at Wellington Management Company.
 He began his career in investment management at Brinson Partners, Inc. as a partner in business development.
 Mr. Patenaude holds a B.S. in Business Administration from Georgetown University and an M.B.A. from the Kellogg School of Management at Northwestern University.